MaahinVPanchal/odoo-expert/README.md

 ## Prerequisites

-- Python 3.7 or higher
-- Pandoc 2.19 or higher
-- Supabase: Both selfhosted version and hosted version are supported
-- OpenAI API access
-- Git

-## Prerequisites

 - Docker and Docker Compose
 - Supabase: Both selfhosted version and hosted version are supported
 - OpenAI API access
 - Git

+if you want to do source install, you need to install the following dependencies:

+- Python 3.10+
+- Pandoc

 ## Installation & Usage